 Best Costume Design

 Best Unproduced Screenplay

-(List subject to change based on the nature of films and projects submitted)
+(List subject to change depending on the nature of projects submitted)

 The festival accepts both features and shorts.
 For the purposes of this festival, features are defined as films with a running time of 45 minutes or longer.
 Anything shorter is consider a short film.

-We accept films from people of all backgrounds and levels of experience and from all corners of the globe.
-We accept films in all horror sub-genres including thrillers, sci-fi, mystery, and suspense films.
+We accept films from all corners of the globe.
+We accept all horror subgenres including sci-fi, thriller, mystery, and suspense films.

 We accept films in all languages.
 If your film is in a language other than English, please include subtitles.

 By submitting your film, you consent to allow the film to be screened at the festival.
 By submitting your film, you authorize that your work is cleared for festival exhibition and you accept full legal responsibility for the intellectual property therein.
 When you submit a film, the film becomes eligible for all of the awards in all of the categories.